 Communication Studies Faculty

-Rich is the co-author of 5 books in multiple editions (IPC: Interpersonal Communication, Gender and Communication, Understanding Interpersonal Communication: Making Choices in Changing Times, Perspectives on Family Communication, and Introducing Communication Theory: Analysis and Applications).
-His theory book has been published in 6 languages.
-Rich is also co-editor of The Family Communication Sourcebook and has been appointed twice as Guest Co-Editor of the Journal of Family Communication.
-In addition, he has (co) authored dozens of articles and book chapters and is a current member of 8 journal editorial boards in communication studies.
+Rich is the co-author of 5 books in multiple editions (IPC: Interpersonal Communication, Gender and Communication, Understanding Interpersonal Communication: Making Choices in Changing Times, Perspectives on Family Communication/4th edition, and Introducing Communication Theory: Analysis and Applications/5th edition).
+His theory book has been published in 6 languages and his family book has been translated into 3 languages.
+Rich is also co-editor of The Family Communication Sourcebook which was awarded the Outstanding Book by the National Communication Association (Family Communication Division) in 2013.
+Rich has been appointed twice as Guest Co-Editor of the Journal of Family Communication.
+In addition, he has (co) authored dozens of articles and book chapters and is a current member of five journal editorial boards in communication studies and family studies.

 Communication studies dept. news

 Find out how Communication Studies students, faculty, and alumni are exploring and reshaping the way the world communicates.